Last updated January 2023 | Contact | Privacy Policy

 Introduction

 This paper stems from a local history paper I wrote in 1996 for a degree module on the formation of the Didsbury Jewry between 1891 and 1914.
-Situated five miles south of Manchester, Didsbury has long been known for its thriving Jewish community, colloquially called "Yidsbury" and "Palestine Road" for Palatine Road.
+Situated five miles south of Manchester, Didsbury has long been known for its thriving Jewish community, colloquially called "Yidsbury" and "Palestine Road" in reference to Palatine Road.

 The project arose not from personal faith – I am not Jewish – but from a long-standing interest in Didsbury’s local history, where I have lived for much of my adult life.
 I was struck by the lack of published research on Didsbury’s Jewish community, despite its significant presence and cultural contribution.
 An appreciation of Didsbury’s period architecture, many examples of which once housed prominent Jewish families, also drew me to the subject, alongside a broader interest in genealogy and social history.